Following are additional Web-based resources that contain information about juvenile reentry and aftercare:

-This Office of Justice Programs website provides detailed information on promising programs focused on reducing
+This National Institute of Justice (NIJ) website provides detailed information on promising programs focused on reducing

 offender recidivism and successfully reintegrating an offender back into the community.